bitwarden/help/_articles/faqs/security-faqs.md

 - GDPR
 - CCPA
+- HIPAA
 - SOC 2 Type 2
 - SOC 3

+For more information, please visit: <https://bitwarden.com/compliance/>

 ### GDPR

 You can read more about Bitwarden’s data protection and privacy policies here:
 <https://bitwarden.com/privacy/>

+### HIPAA

+Read our [blog post](https://bitwarden.com/blog/post/why-use-a-hippa-compliant-password-manager/) for more information.

 ### SOC Certifications